M-Files/Developer-Portal/APIs/REST-API/Authentication/Single-Sign-On/index.md

 * The session ID cookie has a limited timespan and may require refreshing if the timeout elapses.
 * The session ID cookie may become invalidated due to server activity (e.g. a server restart) and may require refreshing prior to the expected timeout.

-### A C# Sample class
+### A C# Sample console application

-This is meant for information only and is not considered production-quality.
+The below application is a sample .NET 5.0 console application.
+It is designed to show the concept, not to be an example of a production-quality approach.

 This sample uses the Newtonsoft.JSON library to avoid having to parse the JSON response.
 Please confirm the licenses for any third party libraries prior to their use.
 {:.note}

 ```csharp